shyampurk/dogtracker/AppUI/README.md

     https://nodejs.org/en/download/

-2.Open the AppUI directory in terminal and run the node application as
+2.Open the AppUI directory in terminal, install all the node package dependencies and run the node application as

     node dogtracker_server.js